calkit/system-manager/README.md

-# Calkit System Manager
+# Calkit Assistant

-A graphical desktop app to help manage your machine for scientific computing.
+A graphical desktop app to you get your machine set up for modern scientific computing.